AdventHealth Orlando: Services

 In late November 2019, AdventHealth Orlando announced that it would stop paying legal guardians to take care of its incapacitated patients and would form a review panel to require two physicians to determine if patients can no longer take care of themselves before having a judge appoint a guardian.
 It would also require more training for care managers.
 The changes were made after a law firm did an audit of its campuses in Orange County, Seminole County and Oseola County.
 It was revealed that the hospital had been over billed by disgraced Rebecca Fierle and had paid her almost $4 million for over a decade.

 On December 23, 2020, AdventHealth opened a monoclonal antibody outpatient clinic at AdventHealth Orlando, COVID-19 patients were treated with Casirivimab/imdevimab and Bamlanivimab to keep them out of the hospital.

 In March 2022, the hospital opened a Post-COVID Clinic to treat patients suffering from Long COVID.

 Affiliated hospitals

-As of early 2025, AdventHealth employs 37,672 people across its Orlando-area facilities, making it one of the largest healthcare employers in Central Florida and a major contributor to the local healthcare sector’s economic strength.
-AdventHealth Orlando has close ties with nine other hospitals in the Greater Orlando area.
+AdventHealth Orlando has close ties with eight other hospitals in the Greater Orlando area.
 They are: